-While the bigger contracts take much more time to be set up and are much harder to find, smaller projects provide flexibility and can often lead to larger jobs afterward.
+Bigger contracts take much more time to be set up and are much harder to find.
+In turn, smaller projects provide flexibility and can often lead to larger jobs afterward.

 In other words, outsourcing is essential for SMBs to realize their potential for growth sooner rather than later.